kuhe/fsw-cta/readme.md

 Full Spectrum Warrior

+Makes cover super-effective like the 2004 video game.
+I recommend you play on easy.

 Changes:

-- Increased effectiveness of cover (like, a lot)
+- Increased effectiveness of cover (to an unrealistic degree)
-- Equalized and increased HP of AI and Human players
+- Equalized HP of AI and Human players on all difficulties
+- Reduced HP difference between low and high tier infantry
 - Increased time between bursts, reduced burst length of automatic fire

+(MP only)

 - Increased Squad manpower
-- Decreased Specialist Team manpower (and costs)
 - Increased AT weapon availability in assault squads and AT teams
 - Reduced CP cost of infantry units
-- Increased CP cost of vehicles (?)